 4. Your heading and content should be relevant

 Your title is the promise; hence it should be attractive, but remember you should fulfill promises you’ve made at the titles.
 Don’t use any magic titles.
-They can attract some eyes but if you don’t offer quality content, you will fail on your promise.
-It will be a “Over promise under delivered”.
+They can attract some eyes but if you don’t offer quality content, you will fail in your promise.
+It will be an “Over promise under-delivered”.

-A useful tip for writing quality posts is, “writing your title first”.
-So that you will have an aim to fulfill the promise.
+A useful tip for writing quality posts is, “write your title first”.
+So that you will aim to fulfill the promise.
 If you haven’t done this, you will be writing for search engines, not for human eyes.

 5. Don’t argue with your readers

-During blogging some situations may arise when you have to argue with your reader.
-No need to worry for those situations.
-Instead you can use those situations as a chance to show how you are dealing with your blog and what actually you are working with on your blog.
+During blogging, some situations may arise when you have to argue with your reader.
+No need to worry about those situations.
+Instead, you can use those situations as a chance to show how you are dealing with your blog and what actually you are working with on your blog.

 Find a smooth way to correct your readers.
 If you have to explain your content then you can quote some points from other blogs and give it to your readers with links.
 They will realize the issue if you point out some real examples and links.
 Don’t ask them to believe you blindly.
 They must be fully satisfied.

 I made two changes to my blog over the last 4 months.
 The change that has been done is only after getting good feedback from my readers.
 But if I make more changes within a few months, I had to lose some readers.

 Readers easily browse their regular reading blogs – but if I often change the design, regular readers may be confused about where is the A?
 Where is the B?
 So they will accept your new design with difficulty.
 But a responsive design is essential for mobile users.